By Jon Bible

 Officiating a football game will never be as easy as fans and TV commentators think it is.
 There will always be judgment calls that could go either way, and players will always get in front of us so as to obscure our vision.
 But we can cut down on the number of negatives that can mar an otherwise good performance by avoiding mistakes like the ones above.

-Jon Bible is a replay official in the Southeastern Conference.
-A resident of Austin, Texas, he formerly officiated collegiate and pro football.
+Jon Bible, Austin, Texas, formerly officiated collegiate and pro football.

 What's Your Call?
 Leave a Comment: